bgrasmo/100daysofcode/sections-31-37/Section-32.md

 100vh is viewport height, which is 100% of the height, and we can subtract 5rem from that to accomodate for the header height.

+#### <b>Add code to toggle mobile menu</b>

+Add a scripts directory to public, as we need some JavaScript to run in the browser.
+New method, classList.toggle let's us toggle a class on or off without having to write the logic for it ourselves.
+To target it in CSS, select element with id mobile-menu and class open: `#mobile-menu.open`